-In the name of being “objective”, we often scramble to find metrics that validate our design solutions, but this approach is fundamentally flawed: until a design is shipped and used, no data can proves it works.
+After talking with product managers and designers, I’ve noticed a risky belief.
+In the name of being “objective”, we scramble for metrics that validate our design solutions.
+This approach is wrong: until a design ships and users interact with it, no data can prove it works.

-All existing data only reflects the current or past user experience.
+Existing data only reflects current or past user experience.
 It cannot predict how users will respond to something new.

 Data is Not a Crystal Ball

 Data reveals what has already happened.
-While it is powerful for reviewing the past and challenging incorrect assumptions, it cannot predict future outcomes.
+It reviews the past and challenges incorrect assumptions, but it cannot predict future outcomes.

 For example, using current conversion rate to guarantee a new onboarding flow will succeed overlooks a basic truth: design changes alter user behaviour.

 Another pitfall is becoming strictly “data-driven”.
-In practice, this often means reacting to numbers without understanding their underlying causes.
-If your interpretation is off, your entire strategy off course.
+In practice, this means reacting to numbers without understanding their underlying causes.
+If your interpretation is wrong, your strategy goes off course.

-- Data-informed: Leveraging data to assess the current landscape.
+- Data-informed: Using data to assess the current landscape.

-- Data-inspired: Synthesizing multiple data points to map the problem space and spark new ideas.
+- Data-inspired: Synthesising multiple data points to map the problem space and spark new ideas.

 In both approaches, data doesn’t provide the answer.
-Rather, it enables us to ask better questions and grounds discussion in reality.
+It helps us to ask better questions and ground our discussion in reality.

 Don’t Use Data to Back Up Bias